celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 Attestation Service nodes consume less resources and can run on machines with less memory and compute.

-In addition, to get things started, it will be useful to temporarily run a node on your local machine.
+In addition, to get things started, it will be useful to run a node on your local machine that you can issue CLI commands against.

 ### Networking requirements

 In order for your Validator to participate in consensus and complete attestations, it is **critically** important to configure your network correctly.

-Your Proxy and Attestations nodes must have static, external IP addresses, and your Validator node must be able to communicate with your proxy, either via an internal network or via the Proxy's external IP address.
+Your Proxy and Attestations nodes must have static, external IP addresses, and your Validator node must be able to communicate with the Proxy, either via an internal network or via the Proxy's external IP address.

 On the Proxy and Attestations machines, port 30303 should accept TCP and UDP connections from all IP addresses.
 This port is used to communicate with other nodes in the network.